marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/m32r-d-options.rst

   All modules should be compiled with the same :option:`-G `:samp:`{num}` value.
-  Compiling with different values of :samp:`{num}` may or may not work; if it doesn't the linker gives an error message-incorrect code is not generated.
+  Compiling with different values of :samp:`{num}` may or may not work; if it doesn't the linker gives an error message---incorrect code is not generated.

 .. option:: -mdebug